top of page

 • “Could poor sleep be slowing my weight loss?”

-• “Should I be tested for sleep apnea?”
+• “Should I be evaluated for sleep apnea?”

 5. Insurance & Payment Preparation

-• Ask if referrals to sleep specialists or therapists are included.
+• Ask about referrals to sleep or mental health specialists

 Comparing Diet-Only vs. Comprehensive Wellness Plans